 "When children feel they belong," said Dr. Ghosh, "they grow up to be healthy and hopeful about their futures.
 We want to be 'better' each day by examining our own assumptions about what constitutes a safe yet an open community.
 As a board and as a faculty, we are learning to become more self-aware, sharpen our skills of navigating conflict, and having courageous conversations."

-Current Efforts and Future Plans
+Activities and Plans

-Over the last year, St. Thomas School has completed many steps to ensure we have a diverse and inclusive culture in our community.
+In recent years, St. Thomas School has completed many steps to ensure we have a diverse and inclusive culture in our community.
 Below is a recap of the work of the board, faculty and staff, and student and family activities in recent months:

 St. Thomas School Board of Trustees